hanspr/mi-ide/README.md

 Micro ide is a spin-off version of the great micro editor project at https://github.com/zyedidia/micro.

 This version is a highly customized and modified versión with many of the features that I always wanted in a ssh terminal editor; and that are, some how, missing in all the editors I tried.
-Or some editors have all of them, but there learning curve has always been to steep for me (which is the first feature that I always wanted : _low learning curve_).
+Or some editors have all of them, but there learning curve has always been to steep for me (which is the first feature that I always wanted : _short learning curve_).

 This version is also targeted to work on Linux servers.
 It does compile and may run under other platforms, but not all features will work.
 I'm mainly focused on **improving the working experience of coding remotely over ssh on headless Linux servers**.

 Many of those features were already provided by [micro editor](https://github.com/zyedidia/micro) :+1:.
 But some others were still missing :star:, and there inclusion are personal and not necessarily useful to everyone.
-These are some of those features:
+This is the list of the most important features to me:

-* :+1: Low learning curve
+* :+1: Short learning curve
 * :+1: Great syntax highlighting and easily customizable
 * :star: Good cursor positioning after paste, cuts, duplicate a line, moving on the edges of the window, reposition on search, etc.
 * :star: Multiple language support